 internally displaced people

-The humanitarian situation remains extremely difficult throughout the country, and especially so in the north where there is a concentration of displaced people attempting to flee to Turkey.
-People are suffering from a lack of access to health structures, water and food, and there is an urgent need for sanitation, shelter and other essential goods and supplies.
+The humanitarian situation in Syria remains extremely difficult throughout the country, mainly in the north-west, in the Idlib region, where displaced people converge.
+There is a lack of access to healthcare facilities, water and food, and there is a blatant need for sanitation facilities, shelter and other goods.